Taylor Featherston: Amateur

 Featherston graduated from James E. Taylor High School in Katy, Texas.
 He attended Texas Christian University (TCU), where he played college baseball for the TCU Horned Frogs baseball team.
 In 2010, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Colorado Rockies

-The Colorado Rockies selected Featherston in the fifth round of the 2011 MLB Draft.
+The Colorado Rockies selected Featherston in the fifth round of the 2011 MLB draft.
 In 2014, he played for the Tulsa Drillers of the Double–A Texas League.
 He had a .260 batting average, 16 home runs, and 57 runs batted in for Tulsa.

-Los Angeles Angels
+Los Angeles Angels of Anaheim

 On December 11, 2014, the Chicago Cubs selected Featherston from the Rockies in the Rule 5 Draft, and subsequently traded him to the Los Angeles Angels in exchange for cash considerations.
 Featherston competed for a role with the Angels as a utility infielder in spring training.
 The Angels carried Featherston as their backup infielder on their Opening Day roster.
 He made his major league debut on April 12.
 Featherston batted .162 during the 2015 season, receiving 154 at bats in 101 games played.

 On February 5, 2016, Featherston was designated for assignment following the acquisition of Christian Friedrich.